 Moving On From This

 If you or someone you love has been injured in an ATV accident that was caused by another person’s negligence, please seek legal assistance as soon as possible.
-At the SMA Law Group, we know you have many questions.
+At the SMT Legal, we know you have any questions.
 Let our qualified and experienced team sit with you and give you the answers you need.
 We will chart a path forward that will secure compensation for the following:

 - Your medical costs